iamdejan/ros-noetic-workspace/src/my_robot_tutorials/README.md

 # My Robot Tutorials

 This package is to demonstrate the capability of ROS other than controlling turtle robot.
 This includes:
-- anonymous node; and
+- implementing anonymous node; and
-- Creating and executing simple service in Python and C++.
+- creating simple service and client in Python and C++.

 ## Anonymous Mode